MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 1. Complete the [Azure AI Search tool setup](?pivot=setup).

 ### Step 1: Create an Azure AI Client
+First, create an Azure AI Client using the connection string of your project.
 ```python
 import os
 from azure.ai.projects import AIProjectClient